 4. Eva's Botanical Garden's Cafe

 It’s not easy being green, and that’s what makes Eva’s so special.
 Plonked in the heart of the George Brown Darwin Botanic Gardens, this is the perfect place to enjoy a dash of calm with your morning cuppa.
 Situated in a former heritage-listed church building and with a yawning outdoor deck among the greenery, you’ll discover some of the best baristas in the land here.

 Much of the menu is baked onsite and while simple, it’s healthy and tasty with such delights as wraps, salads, sandwiches and Eva’s Ploughman’s Lunch.
 Take a High Tea here and then walk it off among the baobab and palm trees in the adjacent gardens founded in 1886.

-PM is definitely a dining must when you visit Darwin, but be sure to book a table in advance as this popular spot can get very busy and once you try their food you will understand why.
+Be sure to book a table in advance when dining in the restaurant as this popular spot can get very busy.
+Once you try their food you will understand why!